Cultural life of Theresienstadt Ghetto: Culture as Survival

 On September 23, 1943, the first performance of the children’s show Brundibar appeared in Theresienstadt.
 The show was performed fifty five times, and was the most successful show of all of the productions ever performed in the ghetto.
 Cast members were replaced as they were deported, but the show's main acts remained the same throughout the duration of the performances.
 Brundibar’s original composer Hans Krasa composed a new score for the show in Theresienstadt as the original score had been lost, and the show was put together by Rudolf Freudenfeld under the supervision and tutelage of Rafael Schachter.
 For the Theresienstadt performances of the show, poet Emil A. Saudek changed the ending lines from the original version to emphasize a political meaning behind the show.
 It was clear to the audience that the show’s main antagonist represented Hitler, but the Nazis themselves did not realize the hidden meaning in Brundibar, and even had the show presented during a visit by the Red Cross.
-Brudibar was the top musical performance ever performed at Theresienstadt.
+Brundibar was the top musical performance ever performed at Theresienstadt.

 Emperor of Atlantis was another opera produced in Theresienstadt.
 The opera was created by Peter Kien and Viktor Ullmann, who created the opera in the form of a legend so that they could include hidden meaning that would be missed by the Nazis.
 Ullman strategically used music to include undertones with resistance implications, including artistic manipulation of the Deutschlandlied, and a secondary version of sheet music, with less direct implications than the version that was actually rehearsed, was handed over to the Nazi.
 Ultimately, Emperor of Atlantis was never performed at Theresienstadt, although scholars differ on their reasoning as to why the opera never reached performance.
 The show may have ended before being performed because the Nazis in control of the ghetto saw the allegorical connection to Hitler and Nazi Germany in the opera’s plot line.
 Alternatively, some scholars say the show never reached performance because of deportation to Auschwitz.

 Scholars’ views vary on Nazi reaction to the production of Theresienstadt’s cultural works.
 Some say the Nazis remained indifferent to the work that was composed and sung inside the ghetto.
 Others say that the Nazis encouraged the artistic production, as the SS thought that nothing from Theresienstadt would ever reach outside of the ghetto.